Canterbury tots gather for concert in Lili's Garden

 Miss P and Miss Caitlin combined to offer four songs, closing with the well received “True Colors” from “Trolls.”

-Donna Hartleroad accompanied Patterson and Diamente.
+Donna Hartleroad accompanist Patterson and Diamente.
 “Miss Hartleroad is our organist,” Patterson said.
 “She plays for all the concerts at the middle school and the high school and she’s amazing.”

 Diamente sang with her teacher on two songs.
 She said the purpose of the concert was “to let the kids listen to music and get that part of the experience and then also because it’s really fun.”